mvolkmann/MyUnixEnv/notes/ti-84-notes.md

 - drag .8xp files from the computer to the right side of the "TI Connect CE" window

-To run an app on the calculator:
+To run a program on the calculator:

 - press 2nd catalog
 - select Asm( and press enter